jimmy10gaming/Solar-Client/README.md

-# pratal
+# Solar Client
-A minimalistic eaglecraft client
+A eaglecraft client/launcher

-with no easter eggs
+Credits to